pivotal/blog/content/post/network-traffic-monitoring-with-containers.md

 ## Software and Promises

 When software makes a promise, engineers need a way to verify that the promise is kept.
-In modern software engineering, the process of “promise checking” is performed by using a __continuous integration__ (CI) system.
+In modern software engineering, the process of “promise checking” is performed with a __continuous integration__ (CI) system.
 Our CI system is [Concourse](https://concourse.ci/):

 {{< responsive-figure src="/images/network-monitoring/concourse.png" class="text-center" title="A CI Pipeline in Concourse" >}}